babydreamsy94/STREAM-SUITE/README.md

 ## Data Storage and Privacy

-Stream Suite stores its core information locally through Streamer.bot global variables, JSON-formatted dictionaries, and generated report files.
+StreamFolk stores its core information locally through Streamer.bot global variables, JSON-formatted dictionaries, and generated report files.

 Depending on the modules enabled, stored information may include: